Ritapanda9009/htrc-feature-reader/README.md

     METADATA FIELDS: _version_, htrc_charCount, title, htrc_volumePageCountBin, publishDate, title_a, mainauthor, author_only, oclc, authorSort, country_of_pub, author, htrc_gender, language, ht_id, publisher, author_top, publishDateRange, htrc_pageCount, title_top, callnosort, publication_place, topic, htsource, htrc_wordCount, title_ab, callnumber, fullrecord, htrc_volumeWordCountBin, format, lccn, genre, htrc_genderMale, topic_subject, topicStr, geographic, published, sdrnum, id

 _At large-scales, using `vol.metadata` is an impolite and inefficient amount of server pinging; there are better ways to query the API than one volume at a time.
-Read about the [HTRC Solr Proxy](https://www.hathitrust.org/htrc/solr-api)._

 Another source of bibliographic metadata is the HathiTrust Bib API.
 You can access this information through the URL returned with `vol.ht_bib_url`: